honeynet/riotpot/README.md

 1. Download the RIoTPot source code from GitHub.
 Open a console and introduce the following line.

     ```bash
-    git clone git@github.com:aau-network-security/riotpot.git
+    git clone git@github.com:honeynet/riotpot.git
     ```

 2. Navigate to the folder in where you have downloaded the RIoTPot source.
 3. If you have installed [Make](https://www.gnu.org/software/make/), we have included multiple command helpers to assist you building the project.
-To put it simple, you can run two simple commands that will build the RIoTPot binary and the plugins (and place them in the right folder).
+To put it simple, you can simply run `make` to build the RIoTPot binary and the plugins.

-    ```bash
-    # Build the server
-    make build-ui
-    # Builds RIoTPot and the plugins
-    make riotpot-build
-    ```

 </details>